Integrate Google Chronicle with Google SecOps

-This document provides guidance to help you configure and integrate Google Chronicle with Google Security Operations SOAR.
+This document explains how to integrate Google Chronicle with Google Security Operations (Google SecOps).

 Use cases